 If you take part in an assessment, whether handing in a coursework, sitting an exam or taking another kind of assessment you are declaring yourself to be well enough to do so: in other words you are “Fit to Sit”.

 However, occasionally unexpected health or personal incidents can impact negatively on your studies.
 The University calls these “Extenuating Circumstances” and there is a process to support you.

-If your problem can be resolved by getting a little more time to complete coursework for one or more of your modules you should apply for an extension to the hand-in date.
-Extensions can be granted by the module leader up to a maximum of ten working days.
-You are advised to speak to a member of staff, ideally your PL or PDT for guidance.
-To apply for an extension you should complete form RE1.
-Your module leader might ask for evidence of the problems you are having.
+If you need a little more time to complete coursework for one or more of your modules, you should apply for an extension to the hand-in date.
+Extensions can be granted by your Module Leader up to a maximum of five working days (or 10 working days in extreme circumstances or for modules of 20 credits or more).

 If you would like any advice about your options, make an appointment with ENSA Advice.